-So, to avoid a sinking ship and without further ado, here are the 5 things you need to do to kick-start your content marketing strategy and start reaping the rewards.
+So, to avoid a sinking ship and without further ado, here are the 5 things you need to do to kick-start your content marketing strategy and start reaping the rewards:

-Make sure your content solves a problem
+- Make sure your content solves a problem

 With the growing amount of content created and shared every day, it’s simply impossible to keep track of everything on a daily basis.
 Turn the table around and put yourself in your customer's shoes.

-Do a content audit
+2. Do a content audit

-(you never know what content gems you may have hidden away)
+You never know what content gems you may have hidden away.

 Make sure to include your main business objectives in this audit to help with the evaluation.
 If you’re in the process of changing what you want to achieve as a business, it’s the perfect time to implement a new and comprehensive content strategy.

-Remember the various content types and channels
+3. Remember the various content types and channels

 It is important to remember that while blogs are central to content marketing, there are over 100 types of content, but not all need to be included in your content strategy.

 Remember not to spread yourself too thin though - there are many platforms to publish your content to and different things you can create, but it’s best to focus on one platform before you move on to others.
 Best of all, content can be reused, repackaged and reformatted to fit different types and channels.

-Create a content plan and calendar
+4. Create a content plan and calendar

-We use Asana to manage our content projects and use the calendar view it offers to get an overview of our scheduling, and, of course, our own social media scheduling tool Sendible for social media management.
+We use Asana to manage our content projects, and the calendar view it offers to get an overview of our scheduling and, of course, our own social media scheduling tool Sendible for social media management.

 If you have a number of departments or contributors, you may want to keep all of your content accessible to key team members.
 Share ideas and drafts via Cloud-based software, then decide when to publish them or keep them for later.

 With time, you will be able to create more helpful content geared towards what your audience loves.
 There are analytics and reporting tools that can help you with this.
 We use Sendible of course, but there are many options for you to choose to suit your needs.

-In-between this ongoing process, make sure to take extra time to engage with the industry, talk with influencers and curate (collect and share) other authors great content.
+In-between this ongoing process, make sure to take extra time to engage with the industry, talk with influencers and curate (collect and share) other authors' great content.

 This is the time when small businesses or personas can grow bigger, boring B2B companies get a personality and most importantly, customers get the best kind of advice without having to look too hard for it.

 Have you already started investing in content marketing or are you not sure whether it would pay off in the end?
-Would love to hear your thoughts!